 Quantitative Analysis of Markets & Organizations

-The QAMO major is a rigorous course of study in the economic analysis of business decision-making.
+The Quantitative Analysis of Markets & Organizations (QAMO) major is a rigorous course of study in the economic analysis of business decision-making.
 Taught by the world-class faculty of the Marriner S. Eccles Institute for Economics and Quantitative Analysis, this new major (launched Fall 2017) prepares students for a broad range of exciting career options.

 The QAMO major is different from other University of Utah business and economics degrees in four ways: